 Proper weatherization results in a more comfortable home (especially during the hottest and coldest times of the year) and decreased utility bills!

 What Weatherization can do for You

 Repair and replacement of exterior doors and windows, water heaters, stoves, furnaces and coolers, refrigerators and microwaves.
 Installation of water restrictor-aerators, energy-sipping CFL’s, door weatherstripping, attic and subfloor insulation, carbon monoxide detectors, sealing and patching of small cracks and holes and other minor repairs which help to conserve energy.

 Weatherization Assistance Eligibility

 Eligibility for Weatherization Assistance is based upon the household’s income and family size.
 Weatherization service is available once every 4 years for eligible dwellings.
 Dwellings that have been weatherized multiple times may be forced to wait longer than 4 years before they become eligible again.
-Because of significant funding cuts Federal law requires the WAP to target households with low-incomes and high energy costs, taking into consideration households with elderly and disabled persons, and children aged 5 and younger.
+Because of significant funding cuts Federal law requires us to target households with low-incomes and high energy costs, taking into consideration households with elderly and disabled persons, and children aged 5 and younger.

 Any resident of Merced County who meets the income guidelines and is responsible for the energy costs in a residence is eligible for the program.
 Upgrades and repairs can be performed on a single family home, town home, condo, apartment building or mobile home, with few restrictions.
 Authorization for repairs is required by the owner or an authorized agent for the property when the application is completed by a renter.
 If you live in Madera County; contact the Community Action Partnership in Madera at 559-673-9173 to apply.
 Due to an inter-agency agreement, all Madera County applicants must go through the Madera office.
 Your application will be sent to us once it has been processed by CAP Madera.